youngklee/ZenPackers/zenpack_release.rst

 Update your documentation.
 At the very least:

-* Update the http://wiki.zenoss.org version of your docs:
+* Update the http://wiki.zenoss.org version of your docs as per your corrections to README.mediawiki in section `Start the Release Process`_ :

   - Make sure to update essential documentation that has changed
   - Make sure to update the **Changes** section

-* Update the README.mediawiki in your repo's root folder

-  - Just copy the mediawiki source into that file.
-It acts as a backup too.